 Submitting a Travel Support Request to OCB

-The OCB Program has limited funds to support U.S. participation in workshops and meetings that advance the programmatic mission of OCB, help train the next generation of OCB scientists, and strengthen ties to our partner program (e.g., IMBER, SOLAS, IOCCP, US CLIVAR, etc.) communities.
+The OCB Program has limited funds to support U.S. participation in workshops and meetings that advance the programmatic mission of OCB, help train the next generation of OCB scientists, and strengthen ties to our partner programs (e.g., IMBER, SOLAS, IOCCP, US CLIVAR, GEOTRACES, etc.) communities.
 Given these very limited resources, we prioritize participation in workshops and meetings that will result in a tangible product or outcome to promote OCB scientific implementation and community building.
-Travel support requests to OCB typically take the form of bulk requests to support >1 scientist.
-OCB does not entertain travel support requests from individual scientists who wish to attend a meeting merely for their own scientific interest.
+OCB does not consider travel support requests from individuals wishing to attend scientific meetings.
+Instead, meeting organizers may submit bulk travel support requests for US-based scientists to attend OCB-relevant meetings.
 The Project Office maintains a continually updated list of OCB-relevant national and international scientific meetings, and we encourage the OCB community to seek support directly from federal agencies via the proposal submission process for participation in these meetings.

 The OCB SSC will review travel support requests three times a year (corresponding deadlines for submitting requests in parentheses): Winter/Spring (March 1), Summer (June 1), and Fall (November 1).
 A travel support request should be ~1-3 pages and include the following information: